hmutpw/metaRegulon/README.md

-# metaRegulon: An integrated computational framework for transcription factor activity analysis
+# metaRegulon: An integrated computational framework for single-cell transcription factor activity analysis

+For more usage of this packages, please refer to the [vignette]()